 Up to 94 percent of American women are aware of the breast self-examination procedure and its stated benefits.
 Dr. Elisa Port, Chief of Breast Surgery at Mount Sinai School of Medicine in New York City, says that one of the problems with the monthly BSE is that “many women say they don’t feel like they know what they’re doing.”
 Dr. Deborah Axelrod recommends “feeling your breasts every 2 or 3 months, mainly to get to know what’s ‘normal’ for you.”

 How Do You Feel?

-Here is a difference.
-While performing a BSE, perhaps while lying in bed or in the shower, the focus is on discovering a lump.
+Here is a difference you should know as a concerned person.
+While performing a BSE, perhaps lying in bed or in the shower, the focus is on discovering a lump.
 There may be one or more that represent a woman’s normal anatomy.
-Lump discovery leads to much anxiety.
+Initial lump discovery leads to much anxiety.
 There is time and expense for fruitless doctor visits and radiology.
-Finally, she is reassured everything is alright.
-To prevent this cycle of anxiety, expense and reassurance, she gives up on checking herself, feeling she does not know what she is doing.
+Finally, you are reassured everything is alright.
+To prevent this cycle of anxiety, expense and reassurance, you may give up on checking yourself, feeling you do not know what you are doing.